What is Short Sleep Syndrome?

 • Jay Leno

-Short Sleep vs. Sleep Deprivation: What Are the Differences?
+Short Sleep vs. Sleep Deprivation: What are the Differences?

 Although short sleepers and those who are sleep deprived both get fewer than the required number of hours of sleep, there are some clear distinctions between the two conditions.